spmadden/SME-Wiki-Content/laws/spms-laws-of-sw.md

 ## The 1st Law: Know Who Your Customer Is

 > If you're improving the lives of your customers, you need to know who your customer is and you need to know what their problems are.
 Maintain a good and continuous understanding of your customers and their problems.
 Both are fickle (see Axiom 1.1) and guaranteed to change and fluxuate over time.

+## The 2nd Axiom: Changes add Complexity.
+> Fact: 100% of all bugs in software are introduced through software changes.
+> {.is-warning}

+> Fact: 100% of all bugs in software are corrected through software changes.
+> {.is-warning}

+> Omnipotence (n): Infinitely Powerful  (omni-potentia)
+> Omniscience (n): Infinitely Knowing   (omni-scientia)
+> Omnibenevolence (n): Infinite Well-Meaning (omni-bene-volition)
+> {.is-info}

+> Fact: Omnipotence, Omniscience, and Omnibenevolence are divine attributes and reserved for `$yourChosenDeities[..]`

+### Axiom 2.1: Changes are your Friend!
+> Embrace change.
+People change.
+Understanding changes.
+Your requirements change.
+You live in an ever-changing world where entropy always increases.
+Learn to love it, because change is the only constant in this universe.
+Embrace refactorings into simpler, more robust, more usable implementations.

+### Axiom 2.2: Change is your Enemy!
+>

+## The 2nd Law: Minimize Complexity

 ## The Law: Growth is Essential